Why so hard to kill black fleas?

 Another issue is that you may have wildlife, rodents, feral cats, etc. coming into areas of your home.
 This may include raccoons, squirrels and other wildlife coming into your attic.
 If this is the case, you will need to eliminate that source by preventing their entry into your home through an exclusion program or trapping the animals.
 Even an infested animal that came in your home and died will be a huge problem, as fleas will jump off and look for a live source of food.

-Contact your local Orkin branch, and an Orkin Pest Specialist can come to your home and conduct an assessment of the problem, making recommendations on how to best proceed with treatments around your home.
+Call Orkin today for a free estimate and to schedule a home inspection.
+A highly trained, local Orkin Man will come to your home and conduct an assessment of the problem, making recommendations on how to best proceed with treatments around your home.